Glass-Like Random Catalogues for Two-Point Estimates on the Light Cone: Results

 where $n(z)$ is the comoving number density of the catalogue and $a$ is the cosmic scale factor, $a=1/(1+z)$.
 The evolution bias quantifies the evolution of a population's comoving number density with respect to redshift due to e.g. merging -- as can be seen in Fig.~\ref{fig:n_of_r} the number density of the high-mass halos decreases with redshift, while the number density of low-mass halos increases.
 Similar to the linear bias, a large evolution bias difference leads to a predicted increase of the dipole amplitude.
 We estimate the evolution bias of the halo catalogues according to Eq.~\eqref{eq:fevo}, and get $f^\mathrm{evo}_\mathrm{HH} \approx 0.85$ and $f^\mathrm{evo}_\mathrm{LL} \approx -0.28$.
 Again, per definition the evolution bias of the particle catalogue is zero, so indeed there is a larger bias difference between the high-mass halo catalogue and the low-mass halo catalogue, which might explain why the dipole amplitude is larger for the high-mass halo low-mass halo cross correlation.
 However, plugging these values into the theoretical model of {\sc coffe} (not shown here), we still find a disagreement with the dipole amplitude of our measurements.
 We suspect that a contributing factor could be the unequal distribution of the two halo populations across different redshifts.
 While {\sc coffe} predicts the dipole signal at a fixed effective redshift, the dipole we observe is taken over a relatively large redshift range.
 At large redshifts, there are more low-mass halos and fewer high-mass halos, possibly contributing to the final dipole with a larger bias difference than what is inferred from the 2PCF monopoles taken across the whole redshift range.
 The exact theoretical modeling of this effect is beyond the scope of this paper and will be investigated in future work.

 The linear biases are also expressed in the quadrupole estimates.
 While the linear theory prediction follows approximately the trend of the particle catalogue estimate, it does not match exactly.
-We suggest this can be attributed to non-linear contributions like the finger-of-god effect, which is an apparent elongation along the line of sight of the tracer distribution close to the centers of clusters, induced by a Doppler shift from the velocity dispersion.
-It becomes relevant at smaller scales of order $\sim10\,\mathrm{Mpc}/h$.
-In the quadrupole it acts opposite to the redshift space distortions on larger scales which appear as a flattening of the tracer distribution due to the Doppler shift induced by coherent infall velocities of the tracers.
+We suggest this can be attributed to non-linear contributions like the finger-of-God effect \citep{Jackson:1971sky}, which is an apparent elongation along the line of sight of the redshift-space tracer distribution close to the centers of clusters, induced by a Doppler shift from the velocity dispersion.
+The discrepancy between the linear theory prediction of \citet{Kaiser:1987qv} and measurements on scales below $\sim20\,\mathrm{Mpc}/h$ is well known and attempts at including this effect into the modeling have been made (see e.g. \citet{Peacock:2001gs, Scoccimarro:2004tg, Bianchi:2014kba, Bianchi:2016qen, BOSS:2016ntk}).
+In the quadrupole the finger-of-God effect acts opposite to the redshift space distortions on larger scales which appear as a flattening of the tracer distribution due to the Doppler shift induced by coherent infall velocities of the tracers.
 Indeed, in Fig.~\ref{fig:multipoles} the estimated quadrupole of the particle catalogue 2PCF is suppressed with respect to the theory prediction on scales below $\sim 80\,\mathrm{Mpc}/h$, with the difference becoming larger going to smaller scales, which supports the assumption of non-linear velocity contributions playing a role in explaining this discrepancy.